CanDIG/GraphQL-interface/docs/GraphQLTechnicalDebt.md

     updated: Optional[str] = strawberry.field(default=None, description="Add Description Here")
     extra_properties: Optional[JSONScalar] = strawberry.field(default=None, description="Add Description Here")
 ```

-## Updating Requirements

-Not all of the requirements currently listed in the `requirements.txt` file are necessary for the GraphQL interface.
-Some, like `aiofiles`, are used simply for the scripts present in the documentation, and thus can be removed.
-Ensure that the documentation scripts have this change noted down.

 ## Connecting GraphQL interface to Data Backend